A Guide to Teaching Online & Traveling

 No Prop?
 No Problem! — Use TPR (Total Physical Response)

 If you do not have an object, prop, or the drawing skills required to aid you in teaching a concept, you can rely on TPR (total physical response).
 TPR is acting out words or actions with your body.
 For example, you can use your arms to demonstrate the action “throw,” “catch,” or contort your body into the different shapes of letters and numbers.
 TPR is an excellent way to get students moving during class and visually represent what you are teaching without a physical prop.
+Click here to read the full article on how and why you should be using TPR in language classes.

 Welcome to the 21st century where virtually everyone and their grandmother has a cellphone or tablet!
 While teaching on a laptop you can use your phone to show images or videos that relate to class.
 The VipKid platform, in particular, has an amazing Facebook group of teachers who've compiled a selection of images and interactive slides that teachers can access from an app and use during class.
 You can also independently look up pictures before class and slide through them during the lesson to show your students.
 Electronic visuals are stimulating and perfect for the traveling teacher!